toRatnesh/Learning_Code_Practice/tech_talks/cppcon/cppcon2022/Back_to_Basics-Master_CPP_Value_Categories_With_Standard_Tools-Inbal_Levi/value_category.rst

 	std::is_lvalue_reference<T>
 	std::is_rvalue_reference<T>

-Follwing section will use type traits, decltype and overload resolution to determine value category
+Following section will use type traits, decltype and overload resolution to determine value category

 - decltype specifier
 - std::move